dbushell/xml-streamify/README.md

 ## Advanced

 In the `examples/advanced` directory there is a Deno web server.
 It will proxy RSS feeds, add CORS headers, and throttle streaming speed for testing.
-Run `deno task server` for just the server.
 Run `deno run -A examples/advanced/mod.ts` for the full example script.

 ## Notes